This event has already passed.

 Host Paul Shaffer; Music Director Gregg Bendian

-Featuring David Bromberg (Fri only), Clint de Ganon, David Johansen, Christine Lavin (Sat only), Will Lee, Darlene Love with Ula Hedwig and Curtis King, Terre Roche with Feifei Yang and Gary Dial (Fri only), and Jimmy Vivino
+Featuring Sean Altman, David Bromberg (Fri only), Clint de Ganon, The GrooveBarbers, Nona Hendryx, Garland Jeffreys (Sat only), Christine Lavin (Sat only), Will Lee, Darlene Love with Ula Hedwig and Curtis King, Terre Roche with Feifei Yang and Garry Dial (Fri only), Uptown Horns, Jimmy Vivino, and Willie Nile

 Join us for a multimedia celebration of The Bottom Line, featuring music and memories, songs and stories by a selection of artists who were regular performers at the iconic club.
 Host Paul Shaffer with special guests will swap stories about their favorite times on stage, off stage and backstage and perform songs that made the club a destination for fans of all music genres.